optimalpse/optimalpse.github.io/content/authors/miguel/_index.md

   - Graduate Students
 ---

-Miguel is a chemical engineering PhD candidate at Imperial College London as part of the EPSRC Centre for Doctoral Training in Next Generation Synthesis and Reaction Technology (CDT React).
-He holds an MEng degree in chemical engineering with industrial experience from The University of Manchester, and an MRes degree in advanced molecular synthesis from Imperial College London.
-Miguel’s research is currently at the intersection of data science, chemical engineering and chemistry.
-Specifically, his research focuses on the automated knowledge discovery for chemical processes as well as data-driven optimization for process systems engineering.
+Miguel Carvalho is a chemical engineering PhD candidate at Imperial College London, affiliated with the EPSRC CDT in Next Generation Synthesis and Reaction Technology.
+He earned an MEng in chemical engineering from The University of Manchester (2021) and an MRes in advanced molecular synthesis from Imperial College London (2022).
+His research intersects data science, chemical engineering, and chemistry, concentrating on algorithmic solutions for automated knowledge discovery in reaction engineering and catalysis.